ginou225/My-Base--Orchestra/lib/ReduxFramework/README.md

 ## Getting Started with Redux ##

-ReduxFramework has been built from the groud up to be the most flexible framework around.
+ReduxFramework has been built from the ground up to be the most flexible framework around.
 You can run it as an auto-updating plugin, or embed it inside your plugin or theme.
 It allows for multiple copies of itself within the same WordPress instance.
-For a guide on getting started please refer to [http://reduxframework.com/docs/getting-started/](http://reduxframework.com/docs/getting-started/).
+For a guide on getting started please refer to [https://github.com/ReduxFramework/redux-framework/wiki/Getting-Started](https://github.com/ReduxFramework/redux-framework/wiki/Getting-Started).

 You can also [download our sample theme available here](https://github.com/ReduxFramework/ReduxSampleTheme) to start developing right away.